konfirmed/kanmi-levers-guard/README.md

 ## Contributing

 Found a bug or have a feature request?
-Open an issue in the [main KanmiLabs repo](https://github.com/yourusername/kanmilabs).
+Open an issue on [GitHub](https://github.com/konfirmed/kanmi-levers-guard/issues).

 ## Research & Standards